About the OpenSearch OR1 instance family announced at re:Invent

 Conclusion

-Our company has some services for which we are increasing the number of units and CPUs due to the high indexing load of OpenSearch, so we plan to use the OR1 instance family to reduce costs.
+Our company has a service where we are increasing the number of units and CPUs due to the high indexing load of OpenSearch, so we plan to use the OR1 instance family to reduce costs.